-In this section, we investigate, how good the Gaussian approximation preserves the coupling between the spatial and spectral DOF in SPDC.
-The description of the spatio-temporal biphoton state with a Gaussian phase-matching function is rather rare but has been successfully used to characterize the correlation strength between these two DOF \cite{Osorio_2008}.
+In this section, we investigate, how well the Gaussian approximation preserves the coupling between the spatial and spectral DOFs in SPDC.
+The description of the spatiotemporal biphoton state with a Gaussian phase-matching function is rather rare but has been successfully used to characterize the correlation strength between these two DOFs \cite{Osorio_2008}.
 Here, the phase-matching function $\sinc(L\Delta k_z/2)$ is again approximated by $\exp{[-\alpha(L\Delta k_z/2})^2]$, but the momentum mismatch is characterized by the full expression from Eq. \eqref{phaseMatching}.
 Surprisingly, this approximation holds very well for $\alpha=0.25$ giving a fidelity value of $0.94$.
 Similar to the frequency-resolved biphoton state, the fidelity depends on the pulse duration $t_0$, but not on the crystal length.
-The argument here is the same: as long as the \textit{sinc} function dominates over the pump function, the fidelity remains the same with the value $0.94$.
-This is the minimum value for fidelity, and it becomes larger if $t_0$ is increased.
+The argument here is the same: As long as the \textit{sinc} function dominates over the pump function, the fidelity remains the same with a value of $0.94$.
+This is the minimum value for the fidelity, and it becomes larger if $t_0$ is increased.